BLOGS

 We Have Spent Decades Becoming Better

 Better growers, better breeders, better logistics, better stewardship of water, soil, and input.
-The greenhouses I've walked through in the Netherlands, in Ecuador, in Kenya — they are not the greenhouses of thirty years ago.
+The greenhouses I've walked through in the Netherlands, in Ecuador, in Colombia, in Kenya — they are not the greenhouses of thirty years ago.
 The science behind them is different.
 The people running them are different.
 The standards they hold themselves to are different.

 And yet the story that floats around about this industry often sounds like none of that happened.